What no-fault insurance is and what it's not

 In some states, the funds are paid directly to medical providers, while in others, the check goes directly to you.

-Will your insurance rates go up if an accident wasn't your fault?
+Will your insurance rates go up after a no-fault accident?

 No-fault insurance is also meant to discourage lawsuits, which in turn should discourage insurance fraud.
 However, this has not always been the case in practice.
 While no-fault insurance does discourage drivers from suing each other, it doesn't always prevent insurance fraud, which is common in some states, with drivers often exaggerating injuries to collect personal injury protection benefits.